Gray categories with duals and their diagrams: Category, 2-category and Gray category diagrams

 The definition of a diagrammatic calculus for Gray categories follows the pattern for categories and 2-categories.
 The diagrams are a three-dimensional generalisation of the two-dimensional diagrams defined above, and were previously studied informally by Trimble \cite{Tweb}.

 Gray category diagrams are located in the unit cube $[0,1]^3$ and consist of a number of points, lines, surfaces, etc.~in the cube.
-It seems that the clearest way to organise the definition is in terms of a PL stratification.
-A stratification of the $n$-dimensional cube $[0,1]^n$ is a set of closed subspaces $\emptyset=X^{-1}\subset X^0\subset X^1\subset X^2\subset\ldots\subset X^n=[0,1]^n$ called the $k$-skeleta, such that $X^k\setminus X^{k-1}$ is a PL-manifold of dimension $k$, for $k=0,1,\ldots,n$.
-Each component of $X^k\setminus X^{k-1}$ is called a stratum.
-In addition a PL stratification has an additional condition to ensure that the cross-section through each stratum is locally constant \cite{Stratification}.
-In the following we will always consider PL stratifications.
+It seems that the clearest way to organise the definition is in terms of a PL stratification, which is just called a stratification here.